 Typically, most cases are required to at least attempt to resolve their differences before going to trial.
 This can be mediation or arbitration or other alternative dispute resolution methods.

 If the alternative dispute resolution procedures fail, the case will (eventually) go to trial.

 Even the simplest of lawsuits can be very contentious, expensive and time-consuming.

 That’s why, if you are involved in a lawsuit, you should have the best representation possible.

-Our real estate attorneys at the Law Offices of Mark Weinstein have more than 30 years’ experience handling real estate and litigation cases.
+Our real estate attorneys at the Law Offices of Mark Weinstein have been handling real estate and litigation cases since 2001.
 If you have a real estate problem, we can help craft a solution.
 With offices in Cumming, we serve a number of the surrounding counties as well as Atlanta.
 To schedule your free phone consultation, call us at: 770-888-7707 or e-mail your inquiries to firstname.lastname@example.org.